dcppc/centillion/Readme.md

         * Problem: .git directory cannot be present (or contaminates list of indexed directories)
         * Problem: search index stored on disk, not clear how to use on Heroku
-        * may need to check in binary search index, or dive headfirst into sqlalchemy
+        * May need to check in binary search index, or dive headfirst into sqlalchemy
-        * not using pandoc to extract header/emphasis information
+        * Not using [pypandoc](https://github.com/bebraw/pypandoc) yet to extract header/emphasis information

 Needs work:

 * More appropriate schema
 * Using more features (weights) plus pandoc filters for schema
-* sqlalchemy (and hey waddya know safari books has it covered)
+* Sqlalchemy (and hey waddya know safari books has it covered)

 * **Stage 2: index a repo's github issues**